zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec18.md

     2. Extract the DNSKEY from the *DNSKEY RRsets* for the same name server IP.
     3. For each DS record in *DS Records* do:
-       1. If the DS record does not point at a DNSKEY record then go to next DS record.
+       1. If the DS record does not point to a DNSKEY record then go to next DS record.
-       2. Else, if the DNSKEY that the DS record points at matches an RRSIG for CDS RRset then go to next name server IP address.
+       2. Else, if the DNSKEY that the DS record points to matches an RRSIG for CDS RRset then go to next name server IP address.
        3. Go to next DS records.